DemetrisKonst/ANN-Clustering/README.md

     - c = ./conf/cluster.conf, the path to the configuration file
     - o = ./output/lsh_output.txt, the path to the output file
     - complete, flag given to log more information
-    - m = LSH, the method to perform the Clustering with (Classic, LSH, Hypercube)
+    - m = LSH, the method to perform the Clustering with (available options are: Classic, LSH, Hypercube)
     ```bash
     $ ./bin/cluster -d ./Dataset/train-images-idx3-ubyte
                     -c ./conf/cluster.conf